software-students-spring2025/1-specification-exercise-get-lit/README.md

 ## User Requirements

 ### Search and Browse:
-1. "As a cat enthusiast, I want to search for bodegas with cats based on location so that I can visit them"
+1. "As a cat enthusiast, I want to search for bodegas with cats based on location so that I can visit them."

 ### User-Submitted Entries:
 2. "As a user, I want to view a detailed profile for each bodega cat so that I can learn about its personality and history."
-3."As a bodega owner, I want to claim a cat’s profile and add information so that customers can learn more about our shop’s feline resident."
+3. "As a bodega owner, I want to claim a cat’s profile and add information so that customers can learn more about our shop’s feline resident."

 ### User Reviews and Ratings:
-4. " As a bodega cat fan, I want to leave reviews about my experiences with a cat so that others know what to expect."
+4. "As a bodega cat fan, I want to leave reviews about my experiences with a cat so that others know what to expect."
 5. "As a curious user, I want to read reviews about a bodega cat before visiting so that I know if they are friendly."

 ### Map Integration:
-6. "As a city explorer, I want to see a map of bodegas with cats so that I can find one near me"
+6. "As a city explorer, I want to see a map of bodegas with cats so that I can find one near me."

 ### Filtering and Sorting:
 7. "As a cat lover, I want to filter bodegas by borough so that I can find locations close to me."